-Chelmsford City Racecourse provides an accessible environment for all our racegoers, including the elderly and disabled people.
+Chelmsford City Racecourse is committed to providing an accessible environment for all, including disabled people.

 TO DOWNLOAD A COPY OF OUR ACCESS STATEMENT PLEASE CLICK HERE.

 Located in the main car park off of the A131.
 Accessible parking is available with Blue Badge holders given forward parking in the car park nearest to the Ticket Office.
 This parking area is subject to capacity on the day and is allocated on a first come, first served basis only.
 We have 30 dedicated accessible parking bays directly adjacent to the ticket office which provide closer proximity to the racecourse entrance.

 Blue Badges must be clearly displayed at all times.

 For those with disabled passengers, we allow and recommend drivers drop off guests before parking in the main car park.

 The entrance to the racecourse is via our main ticket office through a level floored building.
 This allows easy access for wheelchair users (electric and manual), semi-ambulant visitors, pushchairs and those accompanied by assistance dogs.
 Access to the centre of the course is by way of a pedestrian tunnel down and then up a winding sloped path approximately 130metres in length.
 There are rest areas at roughly 50metre intervals on this path.
 Once inside the centre of the racecourse, areas not at ground level are available via ramps and/or lifts.

 On race days we have a golf buggy service in operation for less able-bodied guests, this is available via request at the ticket office on arrival.